-Children and young people will be a catalyst for change, addressing the challenges they and adults experience around ethnic diversity.
+The children and young people will be a catalyst for change, addressing the challenges they and adults experience around ethnic diversity.

-This will ultimately support teachers to put into practice the professional values of social justice, integrity, trust and respect, thus embedding equality and recognition of diversity as positive factors in their everyday teaching lives.
+This will ultimately make sure education in Scotland includes and represents everyone who lives in Scotland and will support teachers to put into practice the professional values of social justice, integrity, trust and respect.
+They will embed equality and recognition of diversity as positive factors in their everyday teaching lives.

-Then all of the children and young people's voices will form recommendations for GTCS on how to support teachers, schools and education leaders to make sure education in Scotland supports and includes all.
+The children and young people's voices will form recommendations for GTCS on how to support teachers, schools and education leaders to make sure education in Scotland supports and includes all.